RoadieHQ/marketing-site/content/backstage/plugins/shortcut-plugin.md

       yarn start
 ---

+## Authentication

+The Shortcut API uses token-based authentication so in order to retrieve results you will need it.
+To generate an API token, go to https://app.shortcut.com/settings/account/api-tokens.

 ## API Rate Limit in Shortcut

 The Shortcut REST API limits requests to 200 per minute.
 Any requests over that limit will not be processed, and will return a 429 (“Too Many Requests”) response code.